A large sample theory for infinitesimal gradient boosting: Setting and main results

 Given a predictor $F:[0,1]^p\to\mathbb{R}$, the gradient tree is obtained by fitting a (randomized) regression tree to the residuals and performing a line search approximation in the different leaves.
 More precisely, the residuals of a predictor $F$ are defined as

+Note that Friedman used the term \emph{pseudo-residual} in his seminal paper; here for simplicity we will use the term \emph{residual} to denote the $(r_i)_{1\leq i\leq n}$, even in cases other than the regression case --- in which case we indeed have standard residuals $r_i=y_i-F(x_i)$.
 A (randomized) regression tree with depth $d\geq 1$ is fitted on $(x_i,r_i)_{1\leq i\leq n}$, yielding a partition $(A_v)_{v\in\{0,1\}^d}$ of $[0,1]^p$ into hyperrectangles called leaves.
 In this notation, $\{0,1\}^d$ corresponds to the $2^d$ terminal nodes of a binary tree with depth $d$, see Section~\ref{sec:preliminaries-algo} for more details.
 The line search in leaf $A$ consists in searching for the best additive update, i.e.

 Its one-step approximation performs a single Newton-Raphson step, yielding the explicit update

 with the convention $0/0=0$.
 The gradient tree finally writes

 We next provide some details on the construction of the partition $(A_v)_{v\in\{0,1\}^d}$ associated with (randomized) regression tree.
 Starting with the trivial partition $A=[0,1]^d$ into a single leaf (depth $0$), binary splitting is applied recursively with depth $d$ so as to obtain a partition into $2^d$ leaves.
 Binary splitting selects a covariate $j\in\{1,\ldots,p\}$ and a threshold $u\in [0,1]$ and then divides the leaf $A=\prod_{l=1}^p [a_l,b_l]$ into